-To capture the impact of the current context on the VCSE sector, we included specific questions in both the survey and the focus groups to fully understand the implications of the COVID-19 crisis for local organisations.
-We then triangulated qualitative responses from the survey with data from the focus groups.
-We also held a Greater Manchester focus group specifically for people experiencing racial inequalities to discuss the work of VCSE organisations and the sector as a whole.
-The next section provides insight into the impact of COVID-19 and Black Lives Matter on communities experiencing racial inequalities within the VCSE sector.
+To capture the impact of COVID-19, we included specific questions in both the survey and the focus groups to fully understand the implications of the global health crisis for local organisations.
+To capture the impact that this has had on the VCSE sector, we triangulated qualitative responses from the survey with data from the focus groups.
+We also held a Greater Manchester focus group specifically for people from communities experiencing racial inequalities to discuss the work of the VCSE sector.
+This next section provides insight into the impact of COVID-19 and Black Lives Matter on the BAME community within the VCSE sector.